 For example, one company may classify oncologists in their 4M class, while a competing company may designate them as a 5M.
 In some cases, the discrepancy between insurers for certain specialties may vary by two class numbers.

-Therefore, when shopping for disability insurance, you should give special consideration to a company’s policy which placed you in a higher classification than other companies.
+Therefore, when shopping for physician disability insurance, you should give special consideration to a company’s policy which placed you in a higher classification than other companies.